davidgma/google-sheets-demo/README.md

 git remote -v
 ```

-Then push all the default files that the Angular Cli has just created onto the remote Github repository.
+Then push all the default files that the Angular Cli has just created (or the cloned files if you started that way) onto the new remote Github repository.
 I'm not sure whether both the following commands are actually needed.
 Maybe only the second but it does no harm to issue them both.

 ```
 git push origin master